trailofbits/DrLojekyll/docs/Grammar.md

 comparison: var_or_literal "<" var_or_literal ;
 comparison: var_or_literal ">" var_or_literal ;

+// A variable can be used as a predicate if it has Boolean type.
+This
 predicate_tail: var ;

+// Booleans can be used as predicates, even though their evaluation
+// is mostly trivial.
+Adding in `false` or `!true` as a predicate is
+// a simple way to disable a rule, without commenting it out.
+The effect
+// on codegen will be as though it has been commented out, although that
+// rule will still be subject to type checking.
 predicate_tail: "true" ;
 predicate_tail: "false" ;

+// An atom name can be used as a zero-argument predicate.
+These behave
+// like existence checks.
+Zero argument predicates can be used before they
+// are defined.
 predicate_tail: atom ;

 predicate_tail: atom "(" arg_list ")" ;

 predicate: predicate_tail ;
 predicate: "!" predicate_tail ;

+// Never is a stronger form of negation that brings in programmer/system
+// knowledge that cannot be inferred.
+It tells the compiler that once
+// a particular negation is satisfied, it will always be satisfied.
+This
+// is a strong statement, as it says that future inputs (directly or
+// indirectly via `#message`s) will never lead to the negated predicate
+// being proven true.
 predicate: "@never" atom "(" arg_list ")" ;

 conjunct_list_tail: "," conjunct_list ;